Moh-Snoussi/quiz/README.md

 # Lightweight Quiz Application

-This repository contains a lightweight quiz application designed to enhance learning experiences by providing an efficient, server-independent platform for creating and managing quizzes locally.
+This repository contains a lightweight quiz application designed to enhance learning experiences by providing an efficient, server and internet-independent platform for creating and managing quizzes locally.

 ## Features